Last revised on 01/11/2021

 In certain countries, including in the European Union, you have a right to lodge a complaint with the appropriate data protection authority if you have concerns about how we process your personal information.
 The data protection authority you can lodge a complaint with notably may be that of your habitual residence, where you work or where we are established.

-We work hard to protect you from unauthorised access to or alteration, disclosure or destruction of your personal information.
-As with all technology companies, although we take steps to secure your information, we can't guarantee that your personal information will always remain secure.
-We regularly monitor our systems for possible vulnerabilities and attacks and regularly review our information collection, storage and processing practices to update our physical, technical and organisational security measures.
+We work hard to protect you from unauthorised access to or alteration, disclosure or destruction of your personal data.
+As with all technology companies, although we take steps to secure your data, we do can’t guarantee, that your personal data will always remain secure.
+We regularly monitor our systems for possible vulnerabilities and attacks and regularly review our data collection, storage and processing practices to update our physical, technical and organisational security measures.
 We may suspend your use of all or part of the services without notice if we suspect or detect any breach of security.
-If you believe that your account or information is no longer secure, please notify us immediately.
+If you believe that your account or data is no longer secure, please notify us immediately.

 In practice, we delete or anonymise your information upon deletion of your account (following the safety retention window) or after two years of continuous inactivity, unless: